vmcj/BAPC21-site-2/content/rules.md

 Your contest machines are based on Ubuntu 20.04.3 (LTS) and contain the following compilers, editors, tooling and aliases.
 A virtual machine of the contest image can be found [here](https://github.com/StudieverenigingSTORM/BAPC21-client-issues).

+All contest machines are equal, have a single monitor, and are equipped with a (non-ergonomic) 104-key qwerty keyboard and mouse.

 #### Languages and compilers

 The following languages and compilers are available, note not all languages are accepted as submit languages.